- Describe a sense of self for infants and toddlers.

 As a caregiver, consider how you could incorporate mirrors and pictures into your environment and daily interactions to support young children’s positive self-images.
 Mirrors and pictures can provide a wonderful medium to help infants’ and toddlers’ understand their bodies, skills and actions.
 As you talk with children about these concepts, remember to stay sensitive to the messages you give them; caregivers may sometimes unknowingly reinforce gender, ethnic, racial, or ability stereotypes unless they remain reflective about the language they use in these interactions.
 For example, the caregivers above let these female infants know they are “pretty girls” when looking in the mirror.
 Consider what other kinds of self-understanding you would want to help these girls develop.
 For example, could they also be strong, persistent, and smart girls?

-Below are some things you can do to support a developing sense of self for the infants and toddlers in your care:
+Below are some steps you can take to support a positive, secure, and confident sense of self for the infants and toddlers in your care, and support their families’ ability to do the same.

 - Provide consistent, predictable experiences for infants and toddlers to support a sense of belonging.